 f.
 Assignment of the Archives

 All archival documents so designated by the Board shall be preserved at the Robert W. Woodruff Library of the Atlanta University Center, permanently designated as holder of the Archives.
-Archival files, records, minutes, pictures, recordings, and Board member’s documents, in various formats pertaining to the HBCU Library Alliance, should be retired by the Executive Directorto the Archives annually and at the end of the official terms of officers.
+Archival files, records, minutes, pictures, recordings, and Board member’s documents, in various formats pertaining to the HBCU Library Alliance, should be retired by the Executive Director, to the Archives annually and at the end of the official terms of officers.
 (Amended May 2009)

 g.
 Disposition of Assets